leej3/pandoc_resume/markdown/resume_John_Lee.md

 2016-Present
 :   **Data Scientist,** National Institute of Mental Health, Bethesda, Maryland

-+ Worked as a member of Adam Thomas's Data Science and Sharing Team.
++ Worked as a member of Dr. Adam Thomas's Data Science and Sharing Team.
 + Worked extensively with Python and R to build pipelines for processing magnetic resonance imaging data of human brains.
 + Made frequent use of containers in my workflows, running them in parallel across different compute architectures, including the NIH compute cluster.

-Jan-April 2016
+2016
 : **Data Analyst Intern,** Virginia Hospital Center, Arlington, Virginia

 + Generated an annual report detailing every insurance payment request and employee salary in the hospital.